ddd9898/UniSPAC/README.md

   --output-dir ./LSD_cache
 ```

-By default, the 2D ACRLSD code reads `./LSD_cache`.
+By default, the 2D ACRLSDneo code reads `./LSD_cache`.
 For 3D preLSD training, pass
 `--lsd-cache-dir ./LSD_cache` if the cache is stored in the repository root.

 ## Reproducing Main Experiments